-Using a modified HFSP method provides a table of allowable hazardous substances quantities for different HSNO classes and sub-classes, and land use zones.
-Where an activity involves hazardous substances exceeding the threshold quantities contained in the table, it becomes a discretionary activity and a resource consent is required.
-Minimum performance standards are provided for all permitted activities.
-Where any one performance standard cannot be met the activity becomes a restricted discretionary activity for that particular non-compliance.
+Application of a modified HFSP method involves the use of a table which sets out allowable hazardous substances quantities for different HSNO classes and sub-classes, and land use zones.
+This table is set out under Rule 9.4.
+Where an activity involves hazardous substances exceeding the threshold quantities contained in the table, it becomes a Discretionary Activity and a resource consent is required.
+Minimum performance standards are provided for all Permitted Activities.
+Where any one performance standard cannot be met the activity becomes a Restricted Discretionary Activity for that particular non-compliance.